contactandyc/another-c-library/2_timing.md

 	rm -f test_timer *~
 ```

 make allows you to create variables using the <name>=<value> syntax outside of sections.
 You can then reference the value of those variables by enclosing the name in $(<name>).
 One variable can reference another variable (see OBJECTS and ROOT above).
-In order for gcc to find the stla_timer.h file, the src path needs to be added to gcc's include path.
+For gcc to find the stla_timer.h file, the src path needs to be added to gcc's include path.
 That is done by using the -I<directory> option.
 If you have multiple include paths, you can specify -I<directory> multiple times.

 ## Splitting up the Makefile

 The following code is found in <i>illustrations/2_timing/13_timer</i>

-Ideally, the objects in src could be defined by a Makefile in src and that Makefile could be included.
-In src, there is a file named Makefile.include which defines the variables that were in the Makefile in the last section (as well as for other objects in src).
+Ideally, the objects in src could be defined by a Makefile in src, and that Makefile could be included.
+In src, there is a file named Makefile.include, which defines the variables that were in the Makefile in the last section (as well as for other objects in src).

 Makefile.include in src
 ```Makefile